dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 date: 2021-01-30
 slug: /writeups/justctf-2020-pinata
 excerpt: Blind exploitation of nginx from justCTF 2020
+author: Darin Mao
 ---

 Pinata was a binary exploitation challenge from justCTF 2020.
 The task was to exploit a remote nginx service running a custom module, _without_ a provided binary.
-I competed with DiceGang and completed this challenge with kmh over the course of at least 14 hours.
+I competed with [DiceGang](https://twitter.com/justCatTheFish/status/1355957203711242246) and completed this challenge with [kmh](https://twitter.com/themalwareman) over the course of at least 14 hours.
 We managed to secure first blood 🩸, and at the end of the CTF only 2 teams solved this challenge.

 # Description
 > The real target is an nginx server with a custom module.
 It's sitting behing a proxy (also nginx) so teams can solve the challenge in isolation.
 Please don't try to hack the proxy or abuse it, it's not part of the challenge.